AleksNeStu/etl_app_w_sync_to_find_free_slots/README.md

 **Application work explanation:**

-1) First sync is happening on the 1st app run time
-(in case app.run(debug=True) app will run 2 times - consider it).
+1) First sync is happening on the 1st app run time `app.py` (in case app.run(debug=True) app will run 2 times - consider it).
 Then based on settings.SYNC_INTERVAL value.
 All sync actions logged and stored to DB `Sync` table.
+In case of regular sync and no new data from remote server it will be skipped, to avoid spamming and redundant actions from app side.

 2) There is a possibility to run sync manually via web handler: \
 http://localhost:5000/load_data - regular sync